qoherent/ria/README.md

 RIA Core is developed and maintained by [Qoherent](https://www.qoherent.ai/), with the invaluable support of [many independent contributors](https://github.com/qoherent/ria/graphs/contributors).

-If you are doing research with RIA, please cite our project:
+If you are doing research with RIA, please cite the project:

 > [1] Qoherent Inc., "Radio Intelligence Apps," 2024.
 [Online].
 Available: https://github.com/qoherent/ria